 Absolutely.
 And then you get into it, and then or you buy or sell your own home?
 And then you realize like, yes, it doesn’t take work.
 Absolutely.
 But does it take $65,000 worth of work?
-No. And I, as someone who brought, and I used fraud, bought my house four years ago, just having that flat fee, and being able to take what what have been, you know, going to him for you do work, by all means there’s work that goes into this.
+No. And I, as someone who brought, and I used fraud, bought my house four years ago, just having that flat fee, and being able to take what has been, you know, going to him for you do work, by all means, there’s work that goes into this.
 But above and beyond.
 Instead, I got to invest that back into my home.
 And I think that that is so important.
 And especially in California, the real estate market is insane, insane, and everybody’s pulling from everywhere there are SEOs and they’re pulling from their retirement, sometimes they’re pulling from all these crazy places just to get a piece of property here.
 And when you can have somebody that can acknowledge and understand, you know, their place in this purchase reo as not being you know, there to make a bunch of money but to facilitate a dream or move or whatever for you.
 That’s amazing.
 And then the other part that I love about a Riba is we are paperless.
 We don’t do paper we haven’t for years.
 And I, you know, as a millennial, hashtag millennial, I find that very important.
 I also like that we use slack with our clients.
 It is so easy.
 For me, I had a client yesterday, slapped me and said, Hey, I need you know, this certain piece of paper, this document associated with my transaction, and I was like, no problem, boom, there you go.
 There’s the document, you’ve got it.
 That’s unheard of a lot of people are still you know, printing out and having people sign.
 I mean, we do have

-title companies, mortgage companies, oh my god.
+Title companies, mortgage companies, oh my god.
 The third

-go shine Rainbows, you know, great, commercial,
+Go shine Rainbows, you know, great, commercial.

-honest and direct.
+Honest and direct.
 And, you know, we had a client that was trying to go rogue on their own recently and do stuff and friend was like, please do not do this.
 If you do this, this will be the domino.
 And they didn’t want and the domino effect happened.
 And then they came back to Fred frustrated, like, well, what the heck man and Fred’s like I told you, but it’s okay.
 I’ll fix it because I’m awesome.
 He’s a big component of that.
 And just all of us, all home grown were together.
-We are all experts in our different areas and fields.
-And so yeah, I just I think there’s great things that we’re trying to accomplish and do and I would say Those are the three ones, the flat fee, the paperless slack communication, instant communication with our clients, which is really rare.
+We are all experts in different areas and fields.
+And so yeah, I just think there are great things that we’re trying to accomplish and do and I would say Those are the three ones, the flat fee, the paperless slack communication, instant communication with our clients, which is really rare.
 And Fred and the rest of the team.

 I think that is great.
-And you can see why we call this podcast we fixed real estate because really, we are on our way to fixing real estate and congratulations to everyone listening who just got some amazing information today. any parting words, Fred?
+And you can see why we call this podcast we fixed real estate because really, we are on our way to fixing real estate, and congratulations to everyone listening who just got some amazing information today. any parting words, Fred?

 best and highest bid.
 That’s it and you win.
 Yes, yeah.
-And and wait a second.
+And wait a second.
 We’ll actually have a way to do that soon.
 So yeah, I will.
 I will.
 I will just tease that out.